 There are suggestions that martial arts training provide self-defense against aging, but these suggestions do not provide details and only rely on interviews with martial artists, and seldom differentiate the effects of soft martial arts vs. hard martial arts.
 One of the few studies that examined a variety of effects was reported by the British Journal of Sports Medicine.
 The benefits of training in a ‘hard’ martial art, according to the Journal, were very positive.
 According to the Journal, “It was clearly obvious that the martial arts practitioners had better aerobic capacity, balance, flexibility, muscle endurance, and strength” than sedentary middle-aged people.
 “The only thing they had less of was body fat”.

 Karate gave me strength.
-While at the University of Wyoming, I (Soke Hausel) performed 600-pound squats at a body weight of 165 pounds (see comments by Dr. Ernst Arnold).
+While at the University of Wyoming, Soke Hausel commonly performed 600-pound squats at a body weight of 165 pounds and squared a maximum of 800 pounds.
 At the 24-hour Fitness in Chandler, Arizona, a trainer introduced me to the manager so he could see my kicks, kata and punches.
 I also had a Taekwondo black belt and personal trainer ask about my karate because they had never seen anyone with such power (I was old enough to be their grandfather): I was told by the trainer his client was on the US Olympic Team.
 In traditional karate, martial arts are practiced as a weapon rather than for points, so one needs extreme power and focus.
 I'm periodically questioned about a snap heard when I strike.
 This is something that comes with focus and karate strike acceleration.
 It is caused by a sleeve of the karate gi whipping the air.